23-year-old protestor Mohsen Shekari was reportedly executed earlier this week

 Iran has witnessed unrelenting civil unrest following the death of 22-year-old Mahsa Amini in police custody in September.
 According to the New York Times, these protests have been the largest wave of civil disobedience Iran has seen since 2009, and one of the most sustained challenges to Iran’s government since the 1979 Islamic revolution.

-The protests have resulted in bloodshed and violence: Norway-based NGO Iran Human Rights has reported that at least 327 people – including 43 children – have been killed by the Iranian state, while Amnesty International has reported that Iranian security forces have been firing into groups of protestors with live ammunition and attacking them with batons.
+The protests have resulted in bloodshed and violence: Iran Human Rights has reported that at least 327 people – including 43 children – have been killed by the Iranian state, while Amnesty International has reported that Iranian security forces have been firing into groups of protestors with live ammunition and attacking them with batons.

-According to Newsweek, the parliament followed this up on Tuesday (November 7) by voting overwhelmingly in favour of the death penalty for protesters.
+According to Newsweek, the parliament followed this up on November 7 by voting overwhelmingly in favour of the death penalty for protesters.
 227 out of the 290 total members voted to execute all protestors in custody (the same number of lawmakers who signed the letter).

-Amiry-Moghaddam said at the time: “We are very concerned that the death sentences may be carried out hastily,” he said.
-“The international community must send a strong warning to the Iranian authorities that implementation of the death sentence for protesters is not acceptable and will have heavy consequences.”
+Amiry-Moghaddam said at the time: “We are very concerned that the death sentences may be carried out hastily.
+The international community must send a strong warning to the Iranian authorities that implementation of the death sentence for protesters is not acceptable and will have heavy consequences.”

-The United Nations said in a statement: “We urge Iranian authorities to stop using the death penalty as a tool to squash protests and reiterate our call to immediately release all protesters who have been arbitrarily deprived of their liberty”.
+The United Nations also said in a statement: “We urge Iranian authorities to stop using the death penalty as a tool to squash protests and reiterate our call to immediately release all protesters who have been arbitrarily deprived of their liberty”.